microsoft/TypeScript-wiki/Performance.md

 ### Providing Performance Traces

-[Performance traces (described above)](#performance-tracing) are meant to help teams figure out build performance issues in their own codebases;
+[Performance traces](#performance-tracing) are meant to help teams figure out build performance issues in their own codebases;
 however, they can also be useful for the TypeScript team in diagnosing and fixing issues.
-[See the above section on performance traces](#performance-tracing) and continue reading more on [our dedicated performance tracing page](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing).
+See the above section on [performance traces](#performance-tracing) and continue reading more on our dedicated [performance tracing page](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing).

 ### Profiling the Compiler